-As of today, there is one confirmed case of COVID-19 at St. Clair.
+COVID-19 may already be at Calhoun: as of April 4, 2020, thirteen ICE detainees (across eight facilities in Arizona, California, Louisiana, New Jersey, and Pennsylvania) tested positive for COVID-19; seven ICE detention center employees (across five facilities in Colorado, New Jersey, Louisiana and Texas) tested positive for the virus.
 See U.S. Immigration & Customs Enforcement, ICE Guidance on COVID-19: Confirmed Cases (last updated Apr.
-7, 2020), Ngo Decl.
+4, 2020), Ngo Decl.
 Ex.
-B. It is only a matter of time before COVID-19 reaches Monroe, too.
-As of today, nineteen ICE detainees (across eight facilities in Arizona, California, Louisiana, Michigan, New Jersey, and Pennsylvania) tested positive for COVID-19; seven ICE detention center employees (across five facilities in Colorado, New Jersey, Louisiana and Texas) tested positive for the virus.
-Id.
-Due to lack of testing, that number is likely an undercount of the actual numbers of positive results.
+B. Due to lack of testing, that number is likely an undercount of the actual numbers of positive results.
 See Greifinger Decl. ¶¶ 3, 12(c).
 An internal ICE COVID-19 report states that, as of March 19, 2020, ICE's Health Services Corps had isolated nine detainees and it was monitoring 24 more in ten different ICE facilities, and 1,444 officials with ICE and DHS were in precautionary self-quarantine.
 See Ken Klippenstein, Exclusive: ICE Detainees Are Being Quarantined, The Nation (Mar.
 24, 2020), Ngo Decl.
 Ex.
 C.